-The Group assesses the credit quality of its customers taking into account financial position, past experience and other factors such as forward looking information specific to the debtors and the economic environment.
+The Group assesses the credit quality of its customers taking into account financial position, past experience and other factors such as forward looking, including forecasted economic conditions (such as GDP, inflation, increase in importation cost) information specific to the debtors and the economic environment.
 It has policies in place to ensure that sales of products and services are affected to customers with an appropriate credit history in the case of credit sales.
 Sales to retail customers are affected in cash.